netguru/Kissme/README.md

 enableFeaturePreview('GRADLE_METADATA')
 ```
 ## Usage
 Just start with creating an instance of `Kissme` class somewhere in your common module and enjoy!
-It's as simple as that 🙉 😁.
+It's as simple as that.
 You don't have to initialize it by yourself nor to pass Android `Context`.
 Everything is done automatically.
 ```kotlin
 val storage = Kissme(name = "my_secret_storage")